-Before a formal appeal may be filed, the student must meet with the instructor to request changes and also contact the Learning Assistance Coordinator.
-If the student is not satisfied with the outcome, he or she must meet with the Dean of General Education to determine if a resolution can be reached.
-If the student is not satisfied with the action taken at the informal level, the student may file a formal complaint in accordance with the following procedures.
+Before a formal appeal may be filed, the student must meet with the instructor to request changes and contact the Learning Assistance Coordinator.
+If the student is unsatisfied with the outcome, he or she must meet with the Dean of General Education to determine if a resolution can be reached.
+If the Student is not satisfied with he action taken at the informal level, the student may file a formal complaint in accordance with the following procedures.